 Low impact and low effort

-By mapping your tasks along a priority matrix, you can determine how and when to tackle each to-do.Manage and prioritize tasks with Asana
+By mapping your tasks along a priority matrix, you can determine how and when to tackle each to-do.Create a prioritization matrix template

 Some people use these terms interchangeably, but a priority matrix is a broader framework that’s more versatile than the Eisenhower matrix model.
 The Eisenhower matrix is a simple priority matrix that has a time management focus.
 It maps tasks along a grid based on their urgency and importance.